CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/Defense.md

 ### Armor Types

-Armor Class determines what portions of a character a piece of armor will protect.
+Armor Type determines what portions of a character a piece of armor will protect.
 There are 4 different armor types.

 - Head
 - Body